visual-framework/vf-core/components/vf-chatbot/README.md

 - Suitable for exploratory or focused workflows (e.g. discovering genetic variants)
 - Launched via a link (such as "Talk to our AI chat assistant")
-- Supports more complex tasks that benefit from sustained engagement
+- Supports more complex tasks that benefit from expanded engagement

 ### Anatomy